German weather ship Lauenburg: The weather ships and Enigma

 The British cryptologist Harry Hinsley, then working at Bletchley Park, realised at the end of April 1941 that the German weather ships, usually isolated and unprotected trawlers, were using the same Enigma code books as were being used on U-boats.
 The trawlers, which transmitted weather reports to the Germans, were being sent naval Enigma messages.

 Although the weather ships did not transmit enciphered weather reports on Enigma machines, they needed one to decode the Enigma signals transmitted to them.
 Hinsley realised that if the code books could be captured from one of these trawlers, the naval Enigma system could be broken, with British intelligence able to decipher messages to U-boats and discover their locations.
-The problem remained that if the navy were to attempt to capture one of the weatherships, the German crew would have time to throw their Enigma settings into the sea before they were boarded.
+The problem remained that if the navy were to attempt to capture one of the weatherships, the German crew would have time to destroy or throw their Enigma settings into the sea before they were boarded.
 Hinsley instead reasoned that the following month's Enigma settings would be locked in a safe aboard the ship and could be overlooked if the Germans were surprised and forced hastily to abandon ship.
 The Admiralty despatched seven destroyers and cruisers to the northeast of Iceland at the beginning of May 1941.
 The target was München, one of the weather ships operating in the area.
 The weather ship and the Enigma settings for June 1941 were captured and naval Enigma messages transmitted during June 1941 were quickly deciphered.

 Halfway through June 1941 the Germans replaced the bigram tables used in Enigma.
 This would have resulted in a codebreaking blackout unless further settings could be captured.
 Hinsley and the Admiralty were concerned that capturing another weather ship might alert the Germans to their vulnerability and cause them to immediately alter them.
 It was eventually decided to take the risk and on 25 June 1941, the light cruiser HMS Nigeria and the destroyers HMS Tartar, HMS Jupiter and HMS Bedouin, were despatched from Scapa Flow to capture the codebooks from Lauenburg, another weather ship operating north of Iceland, which Hinsley had selected.